Eye Gaze-Informed and Context-Aware Pedestrian Trajectory Prediction in Shared Spaces with Automated Shuttles: A Virtual Reality Study: Implementation details

-After all the pre-processing steps, we obtain our final data.
-We split the data into training, validation, and test based on individuals, and the ratio is 6:1:3.
-For each trial, the split is on a sliding window with a stride of 4 for a trade-off between redundancy and information.
-This results in a training set of size 11916, a validation set of 1640, and a test set of 3918.
+The data is split by participant into training, validation, and test sets at a 6:1:3 ratio, ensuring that no participant appears in multiple splits.
+Within each trial, we extract samples using a sliding window with a stride of 4 for a trade-off between redundancy and information.
+This yields 11{,}916 training, 1{,}640 validation, and 3{,}918 test samples.